 Repertoire for the audition recording should include seven selections from the oratorio and art song repertoire of contrasting style and language.
-Three of these selections should be from the Renaissance and Baroque periods.
+Selections can be chosen from any period and include opera arias or contemporary compositions.
+At least three selections should be from the Renaissance and Baroque periods.
+In your selections, highlight your versatility as a performer.